 From Drug discovery to drug development to distribution, automated workflows play a critical part in not only enforcing consistency of batch/process execution but to enforce procedures for accountability and benchmark operational processes as best practices.
 A system to unify processes integrates multiple disjointed systems while adhering to the compliance and regulatory mandates.
 Automated notifications in case of events/conditions, approval workflow to release a new product, specifications change request, documenting process order change etc.

-Being a highly regulated industry, Life Sciences organisations are under constant scrutiny of the regulatory bodies about the data quality and data storage practices.
+Being a highly regulated industry, Life Sciences organizations are under constant scrutiny of the regulatory bodies about the data quality and data storage practices.
 Owing to the rise in violations and data issues in pharmaceutical manufacturing companies, regulators are focused on enforcing principles and practices keeping the interests of modern day patient in mind.
-Ability to access the collected, verified and validated data from multiple sources at any time helps Life Sciences organisations to not only respond to regulatory demands faster but also make use of the consolidated data to continually improve decisions.
+Ability to access the collected, verified and validated data from multiple sources at any time helps Life Sciences organizations to not only respond to regulatory demands faster but also make use of the consolidated data to continually improve decisions.

 Compliance Services is a team of skilled and experienced people providing most pharmaceutical process automation life-cycle services.
 From the initial feasibility study, going through risk analysis and planning, the team works in partnership with Customers to reach their targets, minimising the time to market and increasing their confidence in a ‘right the first time’ implementation.
 The compliance/regulatory consulting services span through the entire plant lifecycle with a unique approach that results in faster validation.